Understanding your Payslip

 National Insurance –

 As well as income tax, on your payslip you will notice that National Insurance has been deducted.
 You pay National Insurance contributions to qualify for certain benefits and the State Pension.
 You’ll receive your National Insurance number when you’re 16 and once you have it, you’ll start paying if you’re earning more than £166 a week or £719 per month (in the tax year 2019/20).
 Just like tax, you pay different amounts based on how much you are earning.
-If you make £118 – £165 per week you will pay 0% of your earnings but still qualify for the benefits like the state pension.
+Using the tax year 2019/2020 as an example, if you make £118 – £165 per week you will pay 0% of your earnings but still qualify for the benefits like the state pension.
 If you make £166 – £961 a week you will pay 12% of your earnings.
 And for anything earned over £962 per week, you will be deducted NI at 2%.
 These contributions mainly qualify you for a state pension, where you need 35 years of paying NI to receive it at the retirement age.